-In this section we introduce our proposed method in NE recognition step, where is a supervised Machine Learningbased method by using Support Vector Machine algorithm.
-The purpose of Named Entity Recognition approach is converting identification problem into a classification problem and employing a classification statistical model to solve it.
+In this section we introduce our proposed method in NE recognition step, while is a supervised Machine Learningbased method by using Support Vector Machine algorithm.
+As mention before in Machine Learning-based method, the purpose of Named Entity Recognition approach is converting identification problem into a classification problem and employing a classification statistical model to solve it.
 In this new approach we will apply fuzzy algorithm to improve classification in Support Vector Machines method, by this way we are going to remove the Support Vector Machines weakness point in multi classification, since in normal classification methods each named entity belongs to a fix class based on its features.
 We are trying to improve precision in the recognition step in NER method using fuzzy multi classification.
 We shall use fuzzy algorithm instead of normal classification algorithms, while keeping portability by using machine learning methods.
 We are going to use of this method in video annotation system to improve searching and indexing in video database systems.

 The video closed captions, while are in XML forms shall be pass for NER in order to recognize events.
 The following section briefly describes SVM and our Fuzzy method.